MATS & MAKERS

 Prices start at $240 USD.
 Paul also offer deals on multiple orders, so buying a quiver or buying as part of a co-operative can save money!

-There are a number of models available, but each G-Mat is individually designed and tailored to the specific dimensions to suit the rider’s body size, the waves they surf and their style of surfing using extremely lightweight materials.
+G has a number of models available, but each G-Mat is individually designed and tailored to the specific dimensions to suit the rider’s body size, the waves they surf and their style of surfing using extremely lightweight materials.
 Custom G-Mats are suited to experienced mat surfers who are looking for the extra sensitivity and responsiveness of lightweight mats.

 Custom mats take a long time to design and build so are more expensive than standard models, with prices starting at £250 GBP plus shipping.
 That's still half the price of a surfboard!